devartgr/joomla-devart-exams/README.md

 This software is provided "as is", without warranty of any kind.

-DevArt shall not be held liable for any damages, data loss, downtime, security issues, or other problems resulting from the use or misuse of this software.
+DevArt shall not be held liable for any damages, data loss, downtime, security issues, business interruption, or other problems resulting from the use or misuse of this software.

 Users are responsible for testing the software in their own environment and maintaining proper backups before installation or upgrades.

-Always test on a staging environment before using in production.
+Always test on a staging environment before deploying updates to production systems.

 ---